Welcome to

 • Used Flutter Fix to resolve UI issues and tested real-time Firebase synchronization.

-• Validated MQTT communication using test clients, ensuring stable, low-latency messaging.
+• Validated MQTT communication using aws mqtt test client, ensuring stable, low-latency messaging.

 • Tested AWS Lambda function, confirming efficient data processing and Firebase updates.